Cloudflare Orange Cloud vs Grey Cloud: Wrong Toggle Breaks Site

 2. Click the orange cloud next to the apex (or www) record

-4. Wait ~30 seconds for DNS to propagate at Cloudflare edge
+4. Wait ~30 seconds for the change to take effect at Cloudflare's edge

 5. Re-trigger SSL issuance at your platform

-7. Click grey cloud back to orange (if you want Cloudflare in front)
+7. Click grey back to orange if you want Cloudflare in front

 After issuance you can re-enable orange.
-Your platform’s cert is preserved on the origin; Cloudflare layers its own edge cert on top.
+Your platform’s cert stays on the origin; Cloudflare layers its own edge cert on top.
+If your platform supports a DNS-01 challenge instead, you can leave the record orange and skip this dance entirely.

-Step 3: Set the right SSL mode for Cloudflare-to-origin
+Step 3: Set the right SSL/TLS encryption mode for Cloudflare-to-origin

 Step 4: For WebSocket needs, choose grey or upgrade plan